Adam-226/Agrisale/README.md

 # AgriSale

-A cross-platform Flutter application for agricultural sales management.
+A Flutter app for managing agricultural sales and inventory.

+## What it does

+AgriSale helps track products, customers, suppliers, and sales transactions.
+It includes basic reporting features and supports multiple users.

-## Features
+## Main features

-- 🌾 **Product Management** - Manage agricultural products inventory
+- Product inventory management
-- 👥 **Customer & Supplier Management** - Track customers and suppliers
+- Customer and supplier records
-- 💰 **Sales & Purchase Tracking** - Record sales and purchase transactions
+- Sales and purchase tracking
-- 📊 **Financial Analysis** - Comprehensive reports and analytics
+- Transaction history and reports
+- Data export functionality
-- 👤 **Multi-User Support** - User authentication and data isolation
+- User authentication
-- 💾 **Data Export** - Export reports to CSV format
-- 🔄 **Returns Management** - Handle product returns and exchanges

-## Platform Support

-- ✅ Windows
-- ✅ macOS
-- ✅ iOS
-- ✅ Android

-## Getting Started
+## Platforms

-1. Clone the repository
-2. Install Flutter dependencies: `flutter pub get`
-3. Run the app: `flutter run`
+Works on Windows, macOS, iOS, and Android.

 ## License

-Licensed under the Apache License, Version 2.0.
-See [LICENSE](LICENSE) for details.

-## Author

-© 2025 Adam
+Apache License 2.0